padrino/padrino-docs/guides/padrino-mailer.md

 ---

 ## Configuration

-Let’s take a look at using the Mailer in an application.
+Let's take a look at using the Mailer in an application.
 By default, the mailer uses the built-in sendmail binary on the server.
-However, smtp is also supported using the following declaration in your application:
+However, SMTP is also supported using the following declaration in your application:

 ~~~ ruby
 # app/app.rb